bernardro/actor-youtube-scraper/README.md

     "verboseLog": false
 }
 ```
 ## During the run

 During the run, the actor will output messages letting you know what it is doing and which youtube URL is being processed.

 If an error occurs there will be a detail error log in the run console as well as in the output dataset.

-## Sample scraper output
+## Scraper output

 As the scraper runs, the actor stores results into a dataset.
 Each item is a separate item in the dataset.

 The actor converts Youtubes data into a form that can be analysed and compared.
 E.g `1.2M` likes is converted into `1200000` likes.

 The output can be manipulated in any language (Python, PHP, Node JS/NPM).
 See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Youtube actor.

 Here is a sample of the output (with long lines shortened):

 ```json
 {
   "title": "Terminator: Dark Fate - Official Trailer (2019) - Paramount Pictures",